Reception

 What are our topics and why are we teaching these?

 We have an exciting year of topics planned which will motive and inspire through child-centred learning.
-Our themes in Reception have been chosen based on the interests of our Reception children but also to expose them to new experiences and to develop new interests that our children have not already experienced.
+Our themes in Reception have been chosen based on the interests of our Reception children but also to expose them to new experiences and to develop new interests that our children have not yet been introduced to.
 Topics are explored though good quality focus key stories or texts to inspire, engage and develop language and imagination.

-This is centred around the child celebrating what makes them unique.
+This topic is centred around the child celebrating what makes them unique.
 We feel that it is important that children learn about the body and how to stay healthy.
-We also focus on emotional well-being, recognising feelings of themselves and feelings of others.
+We also focus on emotional well-being, recognising feelings of themselves and those of others.
+As a class we learn about our families and the different ways that these can be made up.
+We learn about how the acceptance of others is important and other people’s opinions and beliefs are valued.
 Children also love to learn about the emergency services such as the NHS, fire service and police!
 The themed role-play areas both indoors and outdoors will develop their imagination and storytelling skills as well as support their understanding of how important these roles are in the community.

 Children love fairy tale stories and will be excited to learn that Laughton once had its own castle.
 We will be talking about castles long ago and visiting the site of Laughton Castle on a local walk.
 It is important that children have an understanding of local history in the place where they live.
 The children will also be creating their own castle adventure stories using story language such as 'Once upon a time'...